 Will there be restroom breaks on these field trips?

 Of course.
-We have assigned a heated portable toilets at the Morse feeding station, the Abramson feeding station and there will be a restroom open on the McDavitt Road on the north end of the bog.
+We have assigned a heated portable toilets at the the Abramson feeding station (we no longer have one at the Morse feeder) and there will be a restroom open on the McDavitt Road on the north end of the bog.
 On the Lake County and Duluth field trips, the leaders will stop at gas stations periodically throughout the day.

 What kind of clothes should I bring?

 First, watch the forecast for the Duluth area or go to web sites such as the Underground Weather and check out the forecasts for the festival weekend.
 Weather in mid-February can be as cold as -30° with -60° to -70° wind chills, or it can be as warm as 30° to 35° with calm winds.
 So watch the forecast!
 We suggest you dress in layers.
 Fleece is as warm as wool or cotton.
 Consider also wool socks, long johns, turtlenecks, sweaters, or wool pants.
 In recent years many participants have found that flannel lined blue jeans work as well as wool pants and are much more affordable.

 Wool pants are desirable because they are quiet when you are moving about listening for birds.
 Ski pants that are made of synthetic material make a lot of noise in the colder temperatures.
 They are lighter weight, and just as warm as wool, but it’s the noise they make that we don’t like.